nane-khachatryan21/ai-town-custom/WEB_SEARCH_SETUP.md

 ### Four-Step Intelligent System

-1. **Relevance Check**: First, an LLM determines if the question is relevant to the agent's persona and domain
-   - Questions about unrelated topics (e.g., "What's the best pizza recipe?" to a parliamentary deputy) are filtered out
-   - Only relevant questions proceed to the next step

-2. **Knowledge Gap Detection**: For relevant questions, the agent evaluates whether it needs external information
+1. **Knowledge Gap Detection**: The agent evaluates whether it needs external information
    - Personal/opinion questions: Can be answered from the agent's character
    - Current/factual questions: Need web search

-3. **Question Rewriting** (NEW!): Before searching, the question is rewritten to be more specific to the agent's context
+2. **Question Rewriting**: Before searching, the question is rewritten to be more specific to the agent's context
-   - Example: "What's the latest economic policy?" → "latest economic policy Armenia parliament 2024"
+   - Example: "What's the latest economic policy?" → "latest economic policy Armenia parliament Ruben Rubinyan 2024"
-   - Incorporates agent's role, country, and expertise
+   - Incorporates agent's NAME, role, country, and expertise
-   - Produces more relevant search results
+   - Produces more targeted search results

-4. **Smart Web Search**: The rewritten query is searched and results are integrated into the agent's response
+3. **Web Search Execution**: The rewritten query is searched and results are retrieved

+4. **Post-Search Relevance Filtering** (NEW!): After getting results, an LLM determines if they're specifically about THIS agent
+   - Checks if results mention the agent by NAME
+   - Filters out generic results not directly about the agent
+   - Example: "Armenia economy" results → NOT RELEVANT unless they mention the agent
+   - Example: "Deputy Rubinyan's economic proposal" → RELEVANT (specifically about agent)
+   - **Only if relevant:** Results are summarized and integrated into response
+   - **All decisions logged** to `relevance_logs.json` for tracking

 ### Fallback Mechanism